djape24394/gmphd_filter/README.md

 ## Simulation process and usage

-The simulation process steps are the following:
+The simulation steps are the following:
 * Define the details of the process model:
 ```python
     model = process_model_for_example_1()
 ```
-* Create the description objects of the targets birth moment, death moment and starting points.
+* Create the objects for description of the targets birth timestamps, death timestamps and starting positions.
 Then generate trajectories based on the model and the given targets life description:
 ```python
     targets_birth_time, targets_death_time, targets_start = example1(model['num_scans'])
     trajectories, targets_tracks = generate_trajectories(model, targets_birth_time, targets_death_time, targets_start,
                                                          noise=False)
 ```
-In the provided two simulation examples, targets are moving with constant velocity, we can make them move randomly in the observation area by setting the `noise` parameter true.
+In the provided two simulation examples, targets are moving with the constant velocity, but we can make them move randomly in the observation area by setting the `noise` parameter true.
 * Generate measurements based on the target trajectories.
-Because in real situations sensor observations are noisy, in this step we just add the measurement noise for simulation purposes:
+Because in real situations the sensor observations are noisy, in this step we just add the measurement noise for simulation purposes:
 ```python
     data = generate_measurements(model, trajectories)
 ```

 The `data` is list of collections of observations in each time step.
-For real filtering process, this fill be the input from our sensors.
+For real filtering process, this will be the input from our sensors.
 *  Filter the measurement data with GMPHD filter.
 Filter also needs to know assumed process model, which is provided by creation of the filter object.